howdyai/botkit-docs/docs/readme-teams.md

 the teams UI.
 When a result is selected, a custom app-defined card is attached to the user's outgoing message.
 Compose extensions use the [same attachment format as normal messages](#working-with-attachments-and-media).

 To enable a compose extension in your bot app, you must first add a configuration section to [your app's manifest file](#app-package--manifest-file).
-Luckily, [Botkit Studio](http://studio.botkit.ai) has a tool for building these manifests.
-Using it will make your life much easier!

 Once configured, whenever a user uses your compose extension, your Botkit application will receive a `composeExtension` event.
 Botkit automatically makes the user's query available in the  `message.text` field, and provides a `bot.replyToComposeExtension()` function for formatting and delivering the results to Teams.